-We’ve been together for 3 years.
+We’ve been together for three years.

-I can still tell you what she was wearing that night; a black and white solid baseball tee, black jeans, converse, the classic lesbian Tegan and Sara mullet of that time…AND a girlfriend.
-I wouldn’t speak to her that night but I certainly mentioned to my friend several times how attractive I found her.
+I can still tell you what she was wearing that night; a black and white solid baseball tee, black jeans, converse, the classic lesbian Tegan and Sara mullet of that time, AND a girlfriend.
+I wouldn’t speak to her that night, but I certainly mentioned to my friend several times how attractive I found her.

 Which is a whole other story as to how she did.
-Nonetheless, we became FB friends…of course right as I was entering a relationship with someone else.
-Not long after, she followed suit and we both spent the next 5 + years in serious relationships with other people.
+Nonetheless, we became Facebook friends and, of course, right as I was entering a relationship with someone else.
+Not long after, she followed suit, and we both spent the next five + years in serious relationships with other people.
 We reconnected as those relationships were coming to an end.

 Our relationships were both very painful and difficult to get out of, and we found comfort in one another.
 We endured the most painful, evolutionary, and transitory year during that time, but we became inseparable.
 There are SO many additional details where our paths have aligned or synced in some shape or form.
 We’ve had this interconnectedness for years and years.
-Quantum entanglement I like to call it.
-The Universe brought us together undoubtedly, our paths were always meant to collide when the time was right.
+Quantum entanglement, I like to call it.
+The Universe brought us together.
+Undoubtedly, our paths were always meant to collide when the time was right.

-We got ready together, both of us doing a facial mask in between us each perfecting our vows forcing the other one not to come near.
+We got ready together, both of us doing a facial mask in between us, each perfecting our vows, forcing the other one not to come near.

 Brenna’s vows were my favorite memory of the day.
 I was so captivated by them.
 Every single line, every word, every emotion behind them was so genuinely heartfelt and gushing with love.
 They were passionate, unreserved, and organic.

 She conjured up the most carefully constructed and perfect things to say and left me in awe of her sincerity and affection for me.
-In them she quoted our favorite movie; “I could die right now.
-I’m just…happy.
+In them, she quoted our favorite movie, “I could die right now.
+I’m just happy.
 I’ve never felt that before.
 I’m just exactly where I want to be.”

-The reception was the week after we returned home, kept it very small with only our family and our closest friends.
-Maybe 20 people tops.
+The reception was the week after we returned home.
+Keeping it very small with only our family and our closest friends.
+Maybe twenty people tops.
 We had good food, cake, and we celebrated with the people who matter most.
-It was perfect, and I would do it that way 100 times over.
+It was perfect, and I would do it that way one hundred times over.